IOTReboot/TasUI/README.md

 ## Docker

-For those who prefer to have everything locally, a Docker image for linux/amd64 (more architectures coming soon) is available for [download](https://hub.docker.com/r/iotreboot/tasui).
+For those who prefer to have everything locally, a Docker image for linux `amd64`, `arm32v7`, `arm64v8` and `i386` is available for [download](https://hub.docker.com/repository/docker/iotreboot/tasui).

 ```
-docker pull iotreboot/tasui
+docker pull iotreboot/tasui:latest
 docker run -p [PORT]:80 iotreboot/tasui:latest
 ```

 ## Home Assistant

-An Hass.io addon can be installed on amd64 builds.
+An Hass.io addon can be installed on amd64 builds (more architecture soon).
 Simply add our repository on your addons list: https://github.com/iotreboot/TasUI

 No configuration required.